 Rania Ayman – Founder & Managing Director, Entreprenelle

-Rania is a serial social Entrepreneur & the founder of Entreprenelle which is a mission driven enterprise that strives to bridge the gender gap economically by educating, training and linking women to all the resources possible impacting more than 50,000 women.
+One of the youngest women entrepreneurs of the Arab world in this list, Rania is a serial social entrepreneur & the founder of Entreprenelle which is a mission-driven enterprise that strives to bridge the gender gap economically by educating, training and linking women to all the resources possible impacting more than 50,000 women.
 A former Global Shaper Community at the World Economic Forum.
 UN Women Gender innovation Agora member, Best Female Entrepreneur by YE!
 Award winner, Injaz award winner, and Women Entrepreneurship Network board member.

 Saana Azzam – Founder & CIO, MENA Speakers

 A speaker, performance coach and the founder of MENA region’s leading speakers’ bureau MENA Speakers that provides world-class speakers for a variety of events across the globe.
 She was awarded the prestigious title ‘Female Economist of the Year’ in 2010.
 She has undertaken public speaking assignments in Europe on leadership and leading Generation Y and is listed as one of Sweden’s 101 Super talents in 2012, and recognized as a “Top 30 Under 30 influencers” in 2015.